CheapApples12/GamersAPI/README.md

  - PHP => 5.0
  - allow_url_fopen allowed

 If you do not want to download the api's, you are welcome to use our [Heroku hosted API's](#using-the-apis).
-If you choose to download the APIs, **you must not remove or change the copyright statement at the top of the .php files**
+If you choose to download the APIs, **you must not remove or change the copyright statement at the top of the .php files**.

 ## Additional APIs